james-jw/mongodb-rest-api/README.md

     <h2>Grouping</h2>

     When a $group-by paramter is provided to the query endpoint above, an aggregation is performed.
-Multiple group bys are allowed.
-Additionally functions can reference deep paths via the standard javascript 'dot notation'; <p>
+Paths can reference deep properties via the standard javascript 'dot notation'.
+Additionally, multiple group bys are allowed. <p>

     <h3>Aliasing</h3>